nishimiya1/inventory-management-system/README.md

 ## Feedback
 If you have any comments, opinions, or suggestions regarding this project, please feel free to submit a pull request.
 Your insights are valuable, and I appreciate your feedback.

-## Contact
-For any inquiries or further information, you can contact the project owner at [email@example.com].